ahmetybilgin/remove_image_background/README.md

-# Project Description
+# ImageBgRemoval

+## Overview

-This project is to detect a several objects including person in an image, convert white background to transparent and save the image obtained through such a process into png file format.
+This project is to detect the several objects including person in an image, convert white background to transparent and save the obtained image into png file format.
+To improve the accuracy of transformation, the Pytorch framework is used, which needs usage of GPU.
+In detail, the deeplab framework is used in this project.

-## Project Structure
+## Structure

 - data

-    There are two directories, one of which contains the images to process and other of which shows the result images, contains the png file.
+    There are two directories, one of which contains the images to convert background and other of which shows the result images, contains the png file.

 - source

-    The main source code to process image transformation is contained.
+    The main source code to process image transformation.

 - utils

-    Tools concerned with image processing and file management are contained.
+    The tools concerned with image processing, models and file management.

 - main

-    This is the main execution file.
+    The main execution file.

 - requirements

-    All the libraries to execute project are inserted.
+    All the dependencies to execute project.

 - settings

-    Several settings are conducted in this file
+    Several options in it.

-## Project Install
+## Installation

 - Environment

-    Ubuntu 18.04

-- Python 3.6 environment
+    Ubuntu 18.04, Python 3.6, GPU

-- Library install
+- Dependency installation

     ```
         pip3 install -r requirements.txt
     ```

+- Preparation for deeplab model

+    * Please download the model from https://drive.google.com/file/d/1vzLRbMua_hxYXpBH8WWTozThHX4DTvIX/view?usp=sharing and copy them to /utils/model.
+    * After downloading deep learning model at http://download.tensorflow.org/models/deeplabv3_pascal_train_aug_2018_01_04.tar.gz, please copy it to utils/model directory.

-## Project Execution
+## Execution

 - Please copy images to transform in data/input directory.

-- After downloading deep learning model at http://download.tensorflow.org/models/deeplabv3_pascal_train_aug_2018_01_04.tar.gz, please copy it to utils/model directory.

-- Please go ahead to this project directory and execute following command in terminal
+- Please go ahead to this project directory and run the following command in terminal

     ```
         python3 main.py
     ```

 Then this project transforms all the images in input directory and exports the result with png format.